ironsheep/P2-vscode-langserv-extension/BuildSystemNotes.md

 **Remember**: If you changed your PATH value then remember to shutdown and reload VSCode from within a new terminal that sees the new PATH value.

+## Well Heck!
+Settings Sync for !Win (not a win)

+In the no good deed goes unpunished category, we have the fact that now that I'm tracking build parameters for each workspace in the workspace `.vscode/settings.json` file, it seems that the newly minted VSCode settings sync mechanisms which I use to keep VSCode in sync across all of my machines is now griping about not being able to merge the workspace files on the different machines.
+Merging would be really bad as each different OS uses different compilers, loaders, command-line switches, etc.

+Well, I'm looking into how to solve this...

 ## Did I miss anything?

 If you have questions about something not covered here let me know and I'll add more narrative here.